manatlan/htagui/README.md

 self <= ui.Spinner()
 ```

-## objets "I-fields"
+## Objets "I-fields"

-Theses are interactive/reactive fields, which are synced between client and server side, thru a 'value' property
+Theses are interactive/reactive fields, which are automatically synced between client and server side, thru a 'value' property

 - IText .. an input of type text
 - ITextarea ... a textarea